X‑VPN Premium Giveaway Is Happening Now on Our Subreddit!

 VPN passthrough is best understood as a compatibility feature, not a VPN service.
 It helps certain VPN connections, especially older ones, get through a router without being blocked by NAT or firewall behavior.
 It doesn’t create the VPN tunnel, and it doesn’t automatically protect every device on your network.

 In 2026, the biggest takeaway is simple: you probably don’t need to worry about VPN passthrough unless you’re dealing with legacy protocols, older hardware, or a legacy work VPN setup.
-That is also the clearest point shared across the major reference articles.

 FAQ